Abhiram98/graal/truffle/docs/bytecode_dsl/UserGuide.md

 It is strongly recommended to enable uncached execution, because it can reduce the footprint of your language and improve start-up times.

-To support uncached execution, interpreters must make all operations compatible with uncached execution.
+To support uncached execution, all operations must support [uncached execution](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/dsl/GenerateUncached.html).
-The Bytecode DSL processor will inform you of any changes that need to be made.
+When `enableUncachedInterpreter` is set to `true`, the Bytecode DSL processor will verify that each operation supports uncached, and it will emit descriptive error messages if there are changes that need to be made.
+If an operation cannot easily support uncached execution, it can instead force the interpreter to transition to cached before it executes (see the `forceCached` field of [`@Operation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Operation.java) and the other operation annotations).
+Bear in mind that declaring an operation with `forceCached` may limit the usefulness of the uncached interpreter, depending on how common the operation is.

 ### Source information